JessicaJuliet/webi/TESTING.md

 **Pass/Fail:** Pass

+**Issues and Fixes during testing of deployed website**
+* **Issue:** Although Super Admin users are able to format service descriptions when adding them via the Heroku Admin panel (e.g. bullet points & bold text), admin users do not have the same functionality when adding through the Service Management page.
+They would need to use html to achieve the same results.
+They are also only able to select an image that has been uploaded through the Heroku admin panel but cannot add their own.
+* **Fix:** It's important that admin users can achieve the same formatting of services when adding them to the website, so this has been included in the features to be implemented section outlined in the README.

 > [USER STORY ID - 21] As an Admin/ Store Owner, I want to be able to edit/ update a service so that I can ammend service descriptions, prices and images

 #### Test Case 21.1